microsoft/rushstack.io-website/pages/api/rush-lib.rushconfiguration.rushlinkjsonfilename.md

 ## RushConfiguration.rushLinkJsonFilename property

+> Warning: This API is now obsolete.
+>
+> The "rush-link.json" file was removed in Rush 5.30.0.
+Use `RushConfigurationProject.localDependencyProjects` instead.
+>

 The filename of the build dependency data file.
 By default this is called 'rush-link.json' resides in the Rush common folder.
 Its data structure is defined by IRushLinkJson.

 Example: `C:\MyRepo\common\temp\rush-link.json`